mpanighetti/dnd5e-030crc/main.md

 #### Actions

-_**Cavity.**_ _Melee Weapon Attack:_ +3 to hit, reach 0 ft., one target in the trickered treat's space. _Hit:_ 1 bludgeoning damage, and if the target is a creature that has teeth, it must succeed on a DC 11 Constitution saving throw or take 2 (1d4) poison damage.
+_**Cavity.**_ _Melee Weapon Attack:_ +3 to hit, reach 0 ft., one target in the trickered treat's space. _Hit:_ 1 bludgeoning damage, and if the target is a creature that has teeth, it must succeed on a DC 11 Constitution Saving Throw or take 2 (1d4) poison damage.

 ### [Swarm of Trickered Treats](https://github.com/mpanighetti/dnd5e-monsters/blob/main/constructs/trickered-treat.md#swarm-of-trickered-treats)